Lie Algebroid Invariants for Subgeometry: Moving frames and curves in the equi-affine plane

 Evidently, the speed and curvature are invariants of an infinitesimal immersion.
 We have just shown that for the logarithmic derivative of a path $f$ with constant equi-affine speed, the speed and curvature coincide with the equi-affine speed and equi-affine curvature of $f$ itself.
-We are ready to apply the Construction Principle of \S\ref{croon} to prove: \begin{theorem} For every smooth function $\kk \colon I \rightarrow {\mathbb R}$ there exists a curve $\Gamma $ in the equi-affine plane, parameterised by some $f \colon I \rightarrow {\mathbb R}^2$ with unit equi-affine speed, whose equi-affine curvature is $\kk $.
-The curve is unique up to area-preserving affine transformations. \end{theorem} \begin{proof} Let $\tilde U,\tilde V,\tilde X,\tilde Y,\tilde Z$ denote the constant sections of the trivial bundle $E := {\mathbb R}^5 \times I $ and define an algebraic bracket on $E$ by the relations \eqref{relations}.
+We are ready to apply Construction Principle~\ref{constructionPrinciple} to prove: \begin{Theorem} For every smooth function $\kk \colon I \rightarrow {\mathbb R}$ there exists a curve $\Gamma $ in the equi-affine plane, parameterised by some $f \colon I \rightarrow {\mathbb R}^2$ with unit equi-affine speed, whose equi-affine curvature is~$\kk $.
+The curve is unique up to area-preserving affine transformations. \end{Theorem} \begin{proof} Let $\tilde U$, $\tilde V$, $\tilde X$, $\tilde Y$, $\tilde Z$ denote the constant sections of the trivial bundle $E := {\mathbb R}^5 \times I $ and define an algebraic bracket on $E$ by the relations \eqref{relations}.
 Evidently this makes $E $ into a ${\mathfrak g} $-bundle, with ${\mathfrak g} $ as above.
-Define a connection $\nabla $ on $E$ by taking $\sigma =1$ in \eqref{derivatives} and verify that the algebraic bracket is $\nabla $-parallel.
-Make the subbundle $A \subset E$ spanned by $\tilde U$, $\tilde X$, $\tilde Y$ and $\tilde H$ into a Lie algebroid by defining a bracket by \eqref{brackets} and an anchor $\#$ by \eqref{anchors} (with $\sigma =1$).
-Then the Mauer-Cartan equation \eqrefs{croon}{mce} holds.
-Applying Proposition \ref{croon}, we obtain a Lie algebroid morphism $\omega \colon A \rightarrow {\mathfrak g} $ which is readily seen to satisfy the axioms of an infinitesimal immersion.
+Define a connection $\nabla $ on $E$ by taking $\sigma =1$ in~\eqref{derivatives} and verify that the algebraic bracket is $\nabla $-parallel.
+Make the subbundle $A \subset E$ spanned by $\tilde U$, $\tilde X$, $\tilde Y$ and $\tilde H$ into a Lie algebroid by defining a bracket by~\eqref{brackets} and an anchor~$\#$ by~\eqref{anchors} (with $\sigma =1$).
+Then the Maurer--Cartan equations~\eqref{mce} hold.
+Applying Proposition~\ref{croonP}, we obtain a Lie algebroid morphism $\omega \colon A \rightarrow {\mathfrak g} $ which is readily seen to satisfy the axioms of an infinitesimal immersion.

 We now compute the speed and curvature of $\omega $.
-Since $Q$, as a symplectic form on the $\nabla $-invariant bundle $\rad E$, is $\nabla $-parallel, we have
+Since $Q$, as a~symplectic form on the $\nabla $-invariant bundle $\rad E$, is $\nabla $-parallel, we have